 From Canadian TLs, Think you can’t?
 Yes, you can – Teacher librarians’ toolkit for evidence-based practice.

-Use rubrics to cover the process components of a GI
+Use rubrics to assess the process components of a GI

 Use the School Library Impact Measurement (SLIM) Toolkit as a data collection tool, as well as a reflective and feedback mechanism for students.
 The SLIM Toolkit was designed by Professor Ross.
 J. Todd.